 There are two fundamental approaches to malware analysis: static part and a dynamic part.
 However, both these are further categorized as basic and advanced.

 Basic Static Analysis

-A basic static analysis is a process where you analyze the malware sample without executing it.
-A basic static analysis is a straightforward process and can be quick but it is largely ineffective where the malware file is too complex to understand.
+Basic static analysis is a process where you analyze the malware sample without executing it.
+Basic static analysis is a straightforward process and can be quick but it is largely ineffective where the malware file is too complex to understand.
 This process can confirm whether the file is malicious, provide some of the information about its functionality.
 This process doesn’t require you to go through the code to understand the internals of the malware but that is a key part if you want to understand the inner functionality of the binary.